AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/before-file-pr.md

 ## Merge changes from upstream repository

-In the time that you are working on your analysis on your [feature branch](../working-with-git/working-with-branches.md), it's likely that others have also been working on changes that have been merged into the `main` branch of `AlexsLemonade/OpenScPCA-analysis`.
+While you have been working on your analysis on your [feature branch](../working-with-git/working-with-branches.md), it's likely that others have also been working in their own feature branches.
+Some of their changes may have also been merged into the `main` branch of `AlexsLemonade/OpenScPCA-analysis`.
-You will need to make sure any changes made to the `main` branch are incorporated into your feature branch before filing a PR.
+This means you are now out-of-sync with the `main` branch You will need to incorporate those changes in `main` into your feature branch before filing a PR.

 You can do this in GitKraken by finding the remote copy of the `main` branch in the branch graph (indicated by presence of the ALSF lemon logo).
 Right-click on the `main` branch and select `merge AlexsLemonade/main into username/name-of-feature-branch`.